adopted-ember-addons/ember-infinity/README.md

 As of 1.0, you can either use the `infinityModel` Route mixin hook or the infinity service `model` hook.
 We will be moving forward with the service based approach.

-### Option 1 (recommended)
+### · Option 1 (recommended)

 #### Service Oriented Approach

 Ember Infinity has moved to a service based approach wherein your application is viewed as an interaction between your components (ephemeral state) and service (long term state)

-As a result of this new approach, we can intelligently store your route state to provide you the ability to cache and invalidate your cache when you need to.
+As a result of this new approach, we can intelligently store your model state to provide you the ability to cache and invalidate your cache when you need to.
+If you provide an optional `cache` value, the infinity service model hook will return the existing collection (and not make a network request) if the timestamp has not yet expired.

 Note: You do not need to pass an action into infinity-loader component anymore.
 We handle that internally now.
 You can still pass a closure action `infinityLoad` if you must do so.